MwindajiMkuu/google-homepage/README.md

 This is my very first coding project.
-Hoping to learn what I have learnt on HTML and CSS by creating my version of the Google Homepage.
+Hoping to practice what I have learnt on HTML and CSS by creating my version of the Google Homepage.